-Dietary fiber is only found in plants, where it functions as a skeleton to help plants maintain their shape and structure.
-Humans can't digest the fiber so when we eat plant-based foods, the fiber passes through the small intestine into the colon where it helps maintain regularity and bowel health.
+Fiber is found in plants, where it functions as a skeleton to help plants maintain their shape and structure.
+Humans can't digest the fiber so when we eat plant-based foods, it passes through the small intestine into the colon where it helps maintain regularity and bowel health.

 Some disorders like diverticulitis, constipation and irregularity may be connected with a lack of dietary fiber.

 Insoluble fiber doesn't dissolve in water so it helps move material through the colon by increasing the bulk of the stool.
 This can be very helpful to people who suffer from constipation or irregularity.
 Diets high in insoluble fiber may also decrease the risk of diabetes.
 Insoluble fiber is found in whole grains, nuts, wheat bran and vegetables.

 Soluble fiber absorbs water, so it helps to soften stools as well as add bulk.
 Some types of soluble fiber also help to lower cholesterol levels.
 Soluble fibers are found in oats, citrus fruits, apples, barley, psyllium, flax seeds and legumes.